 - Mary Ballard returned to work and was Cook to Benjamin N.H.
 Jones, retired Lieutenant 6th Dragoon Guards; in 1891 he and his household were at the Crown Hotel in East Everleigh, Wiltshire.

-- Mary Ballard had retired and returned to Emery Down by 1901; her niece, Annie Fleming (now widowed) lived with her.
+- Mary Ballard had retired and returned to Emery Down by 1901; her niece, now Annie Fleming, occupation shown to be the same as Mary’s ‘Retired Cook’) lived with her

 - In 1906, Mary was accepted into the Emery Down Almshouses.
 Her old age pension in 1908 was 2/- (two shillings) per week.

 - Mary Ballard died on 22 Jan 1919, aged 86—her great achievement was complete.
 She was buried in Emery Down Churchyard.
-(Her niece Annie remained in Emery Down and died in 1925, aged 60.)
+(Her niece Annie died in 1925, aged 60, and is buried in Emery Down Churchyard, her place of abode in the burial register is shown as Emery Down.)